yogthos/yuggoth/README.md

 ## Usage

-First, setup postgreSQL db and update db in yuggoth.models.db to point to it, the blog will automatically create the necessary tables for you.
+First, setup postgreSQL and update db in yuggoth.models.db to point to it, the blog will automatically create the necessary tables for you.

 If you use cake, substitute 'lein' with 'cake' below.
 Everything should work fine.